This is a script for a presentation on UtahJS Conf.

 Meditate

-Box breathing is a form of breathing meditation, and meditation in general is usually practiced to help manage stress.
-Because each of the 4 steps is 4 seconds long that is the reason why it’s called box breathing, with a box having 4 equal length sides.
+I’ve programmed this orb to the timing of box breathing.
+Box breathing is a form of meditation, and it has 4 steps that are 4 seconds long.
+That is the reason why it’s called box breathing, with a box having 4 equal length sides.
 There are other forms of breathing meditation, if you’re curious to look at it later.
-[1].
+[1] In general people practice meditation to help manage stress.
+That’s important.

 ONE MINUTE BOX BREATHING